Shahriar-0/Data-Science-Course-Projects-S2024/A0/src/README.md

     pip install -r requirements.txt
     ```

     The notebook uses Selenium to scrape the data from the web.
 To use it, you need to have the Firefox driver installed.
 You can download it [here](https://github.com/mozilla/geckodriver/releases).
 After downloading, extract the file and move the `geckodriver` file to the `venv/bin` folder (Linux) or `venv/Scripts` folder (Windows).
+Also you can uncomment the line for installing the `geckodriver` in the notebook.